Garagist/Garagist.Mjml/README.md

 ### `Mjml.theme(path)`

 Get the setting from `Garagist.Mjml.theme`.
-It is similar to the eel helper `Configuration.setting` with only special treatment for `DEFAULT` values: If you have set this colors:
+It is similar to the eel helper `Configuration.setting` with only special treatment for `DEFAULT` values: If you have set these colors:

 ```yaml
 Garagist: